Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown - Up News Info

 Article content

-Asked about prospects for permanent residency, State Department spokesman Ned Price said Hong Kongers could still be referred for consideration to the U.S. Refugee Admissions Program.
+Asked about prospects for permanent residency, State Department spokesman Ned Price said Hong Kong people could still be referred for consideration to the U.S. Refugee Admissions Program.

 Samuel Chu, managing director of the Washington-based advocacy group Hong Kong Democracy Council, said data was limited, but possibly tens of thousands of people could be eligible for the DED program, including thousands on student visas.
 He said the will for many to return to Hong Kong was strong, but that it might take more than one 18-month cycle.